ropensci/GSODR/README.md

 ### Query the NCEI FTP server for GSOD data

-GSODR's main function, `get_GSOD()`, downloads and cleans GSOD data from the NCEI server.
+`GSODR`'s main function, `get_GSOD()`, downloads and cleans GSOD data from the NCEI server.
 Following are a few examples of its capabilities.

 #### Example 1 - Download weather station data for Toowoomba, Queensland for 2010